 Selecting the right print queue for your needs

 Individual Queues last 4 hours.

-The Andrew Central queue can be released at any printer, but will only print .
+The Andrew Central queue can be released at any printer, but will only print black and white.

 The University Center queue expires after 12 hours.

 Please print to the individual queues for CFA and Hunt color printers to ensure you are using the correct drivers and get color printing output.